 Thank you for your interest in volunteering with Klein Volunteer Fire Department.
-Below is some information that we believe may be of use to persons considering membership.For an application, please click on the link below.
-Please print off the application and bring it to your nearest station on Monday evenings between 6:30 pm and 8 pm to turn it in to the Station Captain.
-Please do not mail the application in or turn it in to the administrative office.
+Below is some information that we believe may be of use to persons considering membership.For an application, please click here to submit an application.

 Fire Fighting is not for everyone, but volunteering can be!

 There is plenty of opportunity to serve your community through the volunteer fire service, and much of it has nothing to do with firefighting.

 The fire service is a challenging endeavor.
 It is this challenge that inspires most men and women to enter the fire service as a volunteer.
 This endeavor is not for everyone however.
 You need more than just desire to help people.
 You need courage, dedication, assertiveness and a willingness to learn new skills and face new challenges.

 The personal rewards and satisfaction received from the volunteer fire service are often beyond description.
 There is a sense of accomplishment after controlling a building fire, joy and elation when a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.

 If you are looking for a change of pace or excitement in your life, the Klein Volunteer Fire Department is for you.
 If this action-filled lifestyle does not appeal to you, have no fear, there is plenty more that can be done to support the department that does not include running into burning buildings or other emergency situations.